-Something must be done about the way we are working.
-Americans work among the longest hours in the industrialized world.
+Something must be done about the amount of time Americans work.
 According to a 2014 Gallup poll, the average full-time employee works 47 hours per week.
-Almost 40% of employees work more than 50 hours each week and 18% work more than 60 hours.
+Almost 40 percent of employees work more than 50 hours each week and 18 percent work more than 60 hours.
 White-collar employees, who have more flexibility over their work schedule, typically work more hours than those with less control.

 Extreme work hours are hurting our productivity and our health.
 Continue reading here . . .